 It’s the statement every endurance athlete has heard: “Running will ruin your knees!”
-The warning is repeated so often and so adamantly—it seems almost everyone knows someone who had their joints (and their lives) ruined by running.
-“It’s just not healthy,” they insist.
+The warning is repeated so often and so adamantly— “It’s just not healthy,” they insist.
 “You’ll wear down your knees until you can’t even walk!”

 Is it true?
 A meta-analysis published in the British Journal of Sports Medicine says absolutely not.
 The study, performed by Alessio Bricca of the University of Southern Denmark, set out to debunk what Bricco calls the biggest “barrier to exercise”—the widespread mistaken belief that running will wreck your body, not strengthen it.

 Bricca confirmed what many biomechanical experts are saying—there’s simply no proof that running wears down the cartilage of the knee joint.
 A 2017 study found that runners do not have a greater prevalence of knee osteoarthritis than non-runners.
 In fact, running may actually protect the knees from osteoarthritis, according to research published in the American Journal of Sports Medicine.

 So why does the myth persist?
 For starters, most people are citing outdated research.
 The earliest studies on running and osteoarthritis found a connection between the two variables—but they only sampled small groups of elite marathoners with extremely high training loads, not the typical recreational endurance athlete.
 These original studies were limited in scope, yet the media misrepresented the results to extrapolate knee problems to all runners: “Running is bad for your knees!”